ldiqual/tesseract-ios/README.md

 Usage
 -----

-You can use the raw library with regular C++ code.
-An objective-C wrapper is coming soon.
+You might want to use this [tesseract-ios](https://github.com/ldiqual/tesseract-ios) to include Tesseract in your iOS project.
+For a more advanced usage, you can use the raw library with regular C++ code.

 Don't forget to rename your implementation classes with `.mm` instead of `.m` as it uses C++ code.